scriptin/topokanji/README.md

 1. `git clone https://github.com/THIS/REPO.git`
 2. `npm install`
-3. `node build.js`
+3. `node build.js` + commands and arguments described below

 ### Command-line commands and arguments

 - `show` - only display sorted list without writing into files
   - (optional) `--per-line=NUM` - explicitly tell how many characters per line to display. `50` by default.
 Applicable only to (no  arguments)
-  - (optional) `--freq-table=TABLE_NAME` - use only one freq. table.
+  - (optional) `--freq-table=TABLE_NAME` - use only one frequency table.
 Table names are file names from `data/kanji-frequency` directory, without `.json` extension, e.g. `all` ("combined" list), `aozora`, etc. When omitted, all frequency tables are used
-- `suggest-add` - suggest kanji to add in a list, based on coverage withing kanji usage frequency tables
+- `suggest-add` - suggest kanji to add in a list, based on coverage within kanji usage frequency tables
   - (required) `--num=NUM` - how many
   - (optional) `--mean-type=MEAN_TYPE` - same as previous, sort by given mean type: `arithmetic` (most "extreme"), `geometric`, `harmonic` (default, most "conservative").
 See [Pythagorean means][mean-type] for details
 - `suggest-remove` - suggest kanji to remove from a list, reverse of `suggest-add`